 - You can use a food processor if you have one, which makes this recipe WAY faster.

-- If you don’t have a food processor, you can use a traditional grater like this one.
+- If you don’t have a food processor, you can use a traditional box grater like this one.

 Zucchini has tons of water, and you need to get rid of the excess water in order for the wet/dry ratio in your baked goods to work in the end.
-Adding salt to the zucchini helps with this, plus the zucchini will have to sit for about 5-10 minutes.
-So get this done first, then move on to the rest of the recipe.
+Adding salt to the zucchini helps with this, plus the salted zucchini will have to sit for about 5-10 minutes.
+So get this done first, then move on to the rest of the zucchini muffin recipe.

 The best method I’ve found to get the excess water out of zucchini is using a flour sackcloth.